juzser/hubot-schedule-msg/README.md

 - Schedule list only show to author not others, hence you can only see your schedules.
 - Free format for date, it's impossible to cover all cases, but some.
 - Receive message as chain, so you can use this to do other things with bot (My `hubot-hook` for example)
+- Each user has only 500 schedules per one.

 And actually...
 I don't remember all.